seadowg/collect-design/research/repeats.md

   * Fix "Add new group" dialog closing on app background
   * Improve the language around repeats in Collect better.
 On the "Add new group" prompt we could tweak it so that it puts more prominence on the repeat group label by removing the "group" word altogether.
   * Revise navigation back through repeat instances.
 This would be really helped with field visits to see Enumerators work with repeats.
-  * Look at adding the ability to add a new group from within a group (could be within the options menu).
+  * Look at adding the ability to add a new repeat instance without navigating to the hierarchy screen (could be within the options menu).
   * Revise documentation to highlight using multiple form instances instead of repeats where appropriate.
 * Are there any new features we could build or reworks we could carry out that would provide better solutions than the current repeats feature?
   * A way to reference form data from other forms could mean more people would use multiple form instances rather than repeats.